19.06.2025

 - Perpetual, worldwide, royalty-free, and irrevocable license

-- Rights to use, modify, reproduce, monetize, and distribute your content
+- Rights to use, modify, reproduce, monetise, and distribute your content

 - Ability to create derivative works and sublicense them to third parties